 A common question you need to consider when buying your battery is how long it will last.
 It depends on the type of battery you are buying as well as the motor you are using.
-Another major factor is the speed.
-It’s quite obvious that a boat traveling at a higher speed will use up battery faster than one traveling at lower speeds.
+Another major factor is speed.
+It’s quite obvious that a boat travelling at a higher speed will use up battery faster than one travelling at lower speeds.

 Then there’s the load you’re pulling along with you.
 If the kayak is too heavy, your motor might require higher amps to pull it along.